Meet Our New Innovation

 Manage WPML Settings

-Congratulation you have successfully configured the WPML plugin on your website.
+Congratulations, you have successfully configured the WPML plugin on your website.
 Let’s focus on the following part.

 How to Translate Elementor Pages Using WPML

 New WPML makes the translation process simpler for those pages built with Elementor.
+You can translate your pages individually or multiple pages at once.
+Let’s see how to do this.

 After publishing the page, the plus button will be activated and you can translate the page.
 You will get these plus buttons in the language box while editing your page or on the listing pages.